Eos (painting)

-Eos is an 1895 painting by the English artist Evelyn De Morgan. done in a Pre-Raphaelite style.
-It depicts the Greek goddess Eos, goddess of the dawn and of love, standing on a seashore, surrounded by birds and flowers and pouring water from a jug.
+Eos is an oil on canvas painting by the English artist Evelyn De Morgan, from 1895. done in a Pre-Raphaelite style.
+It is held in the Columbia Museum of Art, in Columbia, South Carolina.

-Eos is in the Columbia Museum of Art, Columbia, South Carolina.
+It depicts Eos, Greek goddess of the dawn and of love, standing on a seashore, surrounded by birds and flowers and pouring water from a jug.